geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 # Why Even Test `spawn_thread`?

-Yes, why even do that?
-Even if we agree on the value of testing, we might be tempted to refactor our code like so:
+Yes, why even do that if the Rust compiler seems to make it hard?
+Even if we generally agree on the value of testing, we might be tempted to refactor our code like so:

 ```rust
 fn spawn_thread() {